-Waterways Ireland (2016) op. cit. p7
+27 Waterways Ireland (2016) op. cit. p7

-Waterways Ireland Opening Statement to the Joint Oireachtas Committee on Environment, Culture and the Gaeltacht 25th April 2014 www.oireachtas.ie/parliament/oireachtasbusiness/committees_list 29 Australia ICOMOS Incorporated, op. cit. p3
+28 Waterways Ireland Opening Statement to the Joint Oireachtas Committee on Environment, Culture and the Gaeltacht 25th April 2014 www.oireachtas.ie/parliament/oireachtasbusiness/committees list navigations, when done with respect for conserving their "existing fabric, use, associations and meanings"29 sustains this element of Ireland's heritage, and provides the environment in which heritage boats can continue to survive in use.